GuideNepalTaxFreelanceSide IncomeTDS

 Pick the right lane, register correctly, withhold the right amount up front, and the rest is mostly bookkeeping.
 The freelancers who get into trouble in Nepal are almost always the ones who:

-- Cross the रू 30 lakh services threshold without registering for VAT and operate "informally" for a couple of years before getting caught
+• Cross the रू 30 lakh services threshold without registering for VAT, operating "informally" for a couple of years before getting caught

-None of these are interesting strategies.
-The boring path — PAN, correct invoicing, monthly setaside, annual filing — costs maybe 1% of revenue in time and a small accountant fee, and it's the only one that scales as the freelance income grows.
+None of those are interesting strategies.
+The boring path (PAN, correct invoicing, monthly setaside, annual filing) costs maybe 1% of revenue in time and a small accountant fee, and it's the only one that scales as freelance income grows.